iulspop/umlify/README.md

 ## How it works

-ruby_to_uml uses ruby_parser to parse Ruby source code to an S-expression tree.
+Ruby to UML uses `ruby_parser` to parse Ruby source code to an S-expression tree.
 Then, the S-expression is parsed into UML classes.
 Finally, the UML classes are convert to a DSL and sent to [yUML](http://yuml.me/)'s API for conversion into a diagram.

 ## On dynamic languages